sudheerapte/popcornserver/doc/README.md

 The above example provides a button labeled "Close".
 If the user clicks the button, Popcorn will send the command string `close hinge` to the app on the back end.
-Presumably, this command string has been agreed upon between the designer and the developer to do something meaningful.

 When the user clicks this button, the command string is sent, but nothing changes in the UI.
 Or at least, not immediately: presumably